01

 Coverage State

-362 Rust unit tests across 14 modules, 54 CLI integration tests, 12 accuracy benchmarks, 44 PyO3 native binding tests, 35 Python SDK tests.
+401 Rust unit tests across 17 modules, 54 CLI integration tests, 12 accuracy benchmarks, 3 stress tests, 44 PyO3 native binding tests, 35 Python SDK tests.
+New in April 2026: temporal knowledge graph (19 tests), evolution graph with linking + strengthening (14 tests), wake-up context generator (6 tests).
 Plus 9 BayouClaw shell suites and 51 session regression tests.
-Score: 88% (45/51 regression).
-Two failures last session — both security, both fixed same session.
 No CI/CD pipeline yet.
 Tests run manually.
 That's the gap.

 How We Test — Methodology for the QA-Minded

-Vault unit tests (Rust, 362 tests across 14 modules): Each module has an inline #[cfg(test)] mod tests block.
-Tests cover: crypto roundtrip (encrypt → decrypt → verify), search accuracy (BM25, ZVec TF-IDF, hybrid), format conversion (38 file types → plaintext), WAL integrity (write-ahead log append + hash chain verification), classification confidence scoring, entity obligation matching, consent token HMAC-SHA256 signing + verification + revocation, and memory rot detection (4 rot types: stale, contradicted, orphaned, decayed).
+Vault unit tests (Rust, 401 tests across 17 modules): Each module has an inline #[cfg(test)] mod tests block.
+Tests cover: crypto roundtrip (encrypt → decrypt → verify), search accuracy (BM25, ZVec TF-IDF, hybrid), format conversion (38 file types → plaintext), WAL integrity (write-ahead log append + hash chain verification), classification confidence scoring, entity obligation matching, consent token HMAC-SHA256 signing + verification + revocation, memory rot detection (4 rot types), temporal knowledge graph (entity CRUD, temporal filtering, auto-extraction NER), evolution graph (document linking, strengthening, edge dedup), and wake-up context generation.

 Module test breakdown: